osbaldo-esquivel/hostx/README.md

 ## Hostx

-This app was created to test Laravel contracts and policies.
+This app was created to test Laravel policies for user authentication and with an API.